lakka-switch/documentation/faq.md

 You need to copy your games to the `roms` directory of the storage partition.
 You have three ways of achieving that, depending on your host operating system : see [this guide](http://www.lakka.tv/doc/Accessing-Lakka-filesystem/) to know how.

-Once your games are copied, go to the very last tab on Lakka and scan the directory where you added your game (you can just scan the top-level directory, it will go through everything recursively).
+Once your games are copied, go to the tab which icon is a plus sign (on Lakka, on the Switch) and scan the directory where you added your game (you can just scan the top-level directory, it will go through everything recursively).
 If your games were recognized, new tabs will appear (one for each console) with them listed inside.
 If not, you can still load the game manually from the first tab.